'Amakihi with debilitating pox lesion on foot. Photo courtesy of U.S. Geological Survey

 Avian Pox (Avipox-virus sp.)

 Avian Pox Virus was first documented in forest birds in 1902.
-Mosquitoes spread this viral parasite are the most important means of transmission, but direct contact between infected birds, contaminated surfaces and contaminated food and water also may play a role in the spread of the disease.
-Symptoms include swollen, often bloody tumor-like lesions on unfeathered parts of a bird's body, namely the feet and legs as well as around the eyes and at the base of the bill.
+Mosquitoes spread this viral parasite, but direct contact between infected birds, contaminated surfaces and contaminated food and water also spread the disease.
+Symptoms include swollen, often bloody tumor-like lesions on unfeathered parts of a bird's body, such as the feet, legs, eyes, and base of the bill.
 The virus also causes lesions in the mouth, trachea, esophagus and lungs.
 Lesions often cause birds to have difficulty with eating, finding food, and flying.
 Some may even loose limbs.
-Infected individuals who have not succumbed to the disease will appear weak and emaciated making them susceptible to depredation.
+Infected individuals who have not succumbed to the disease may be weak and emaciated making them susceptible to depredation.

 Avian Malaria (Plasmodium relictum)

 Disease Control and the Future

 A key control method is to limit the mosquito's ability to breed by eliminating larval mosquito habitat: stagnant pools of water.
-One major source of larval habitat is the artificial water containers, ditches, puddles, impoundments and myriad other places where water might collect in residential and agricultural areas.
-These human-dominated landscapes often abut more natural habitats where native birds live.
-Mosquito abundance is often several times higher in these areas compared to natural areas and are a major source of mosquitoes in natural forest habitats.
-The other major source of larval habitat is introduced invasive pigs living in our native forests.
-The foraging behavior of pigs is highly destructive.
-Being voracious omnivores with a penchant for digging, creating wallows, uprooting vegetation, and hollowing out the trunks of tree ferns, pigs create a huge amount of habitat for larval mosquitoes.
+One major source of larval habitat is the artificial water containers, ditches, puddles, and other places where water might collect in residential and agricultural areas.
+The other major source of larval habitat is introduced pigs living in native forests.
+The foraging behavior of pigs is highly destructive; creating wallows, uprooting vegetation, and hollowing out the trunks of tree ferns, which makes habitat for mosquito larvae.
 Eliminating pigs from the landscape is an essential step in reducing mosquito populations.